 Solid and Scalable Online Part 46 Safety Training Program

 eLearning for your entire surface mining team:

 Safety and health education is the cornerstone of any modern surface mine site.
 Supervisors, foremen/women, engineers, and miners must be fully aware of a large variety of safety risks and, more importantly, how to avoid and properly communicate safety risks.
 With that in mind, KMI Academy offers the most effective, educational and entertaining MSHA Part 46 Training platform on the market.
-KMI Academy’s MSHA Part 46 Training distills innumerable live classes into highly effective and engaging e-Learning material that will instill core safety and health knowledge into your staff and management team.
+KMI Academy’s online MSHA Part 46 Training distills innumerable live classes into highly effective and engaging e-Learning material that will instill core safety and health knowledge into your staff and management team.

-The KMI Academy MSHA Part 46 Training course is a full application safety and health educational platform, featuring safety and health training for people of all technical abilities.
+The KMI Academy online MSHA Part 46 Training course is a full application safety and health educational platform, featuring safety and health training for people of all technical abilities.
 Participants of our offerings will be able to more readily identify, mitigate, and prevent common safety risks within daily obligations.

 - Participants gain a deep understanding of major risks inherent to surface mining